 - A comprehensible input (CI) language class from a student’s perspective

 - The joy of language acquisition while “picking up” the Swedish language

 - Learning about Sweden while being taught in Swedish!

 - Whole language storytelling strategies that ANY teacher can learn quickly

-- On strategies that raise and lower students’ confidence and therefore ability to learn new language
+- On strategies that raise and lower students’ confidence

 - On your own current practices – How they are similar or different from today’s lesson?
 What is best practice when in light of how the brain acquires language?